Netflix did wonderful things for the entertainment industry.

 Ads will ruin Netflix and could ultimately issue a crushing blow to many content creators around the world.

-–> product placement.
+- Product placement.
 You’re already product shots with shows like ‘The Lincoln Lawyer’.
 Do more of this.
 I find tasteful product placement innocuous and doesn’t interrupt viewing.
+Except for the smoking.
+STOP ALL SMOKING placement!

 The reality is this: when #Netflix goes against its original digital model (uninterrupted, ad-free #streaming), they’ll lose customers, including this family.

-Competition like #Amazon #PrimeVideo and #DisneyPlus are too easy to get.
+Competition like #Amazon #PrimeVideo, #Apple+TV, #DisneyPlus and MANY more options are too easy to get.